How to Grow Cucumbers: A Beginner’s Guide

 Choosing the Right Mulch

-For cucumbers, black plastic mulch is excellent for warming up the soil, especially in cooler climates.
+For these plants, black plastic mulch is excellent for warming up the soil, especially in cooler climates.
 But if you’re growing in a warmer region, opt for organic mulches like grass clippings or straw.
 Just wait until the soil temperature is above 75°F before applying organic mulches.

 Watering and Irrigation Tips